Skip to content

 Simmondsia chinensis

-Produced from jojoba seed oil, this wax is known for its moisturizing and softening effectiveness, which gives a soft and pleasant feel to the skin upon application.
+Produced from the oil of jojoba seeds, this wax is recognized for its moisturizing and softening effectiveness, which gives a soft and pleasant feel on the skin from the moment of application.

 Solanum lycopersicum L.

-The highest concentration of lycopene is found in tomatoes. ln addition to its beautiful orange-red color, lycopene is an excellent antioxidant.
+Tomatoes have the highest concentration of lycopene.
+In addition to its magnificent reddish-orange color, lycopene is an excellent antioxidant.

 Sorghum bicolor (L.)

-The dye from the sheaths surrounding the stem was used to dye leather, cotton and rushes, but also as body paint, to dye gourds and masks in southem Benin and Nigeria.
+The dye extracted from the sheaths covering the stem was used for dyeing leather, cotton, and sedge grasses.
+It was also used as body paint, and to dye gourds and masks in southern Benin and Nigeria.

 Theobroma cacao L.

-The vegetable cocoa butter is known for its anti-oxidant properties, fighting against the acceleration of the aging of the skin cells.
+Cocoa butter is known for its antioxidant properties, fighting against the acceleration of skin cell aging.

 Trifolium

-Red Clover is a perennial herb from Central Europe that grows on irrigated or rocky limestone soils.
-Its ingredients accelerate the formation of proteins from the extracellular matrix, boosting the size and anchoring of the hair follicle.
+Red Clover is a perennial herb from Central Europe that grows in irrigated or rocky limestone soils.
+Its components promote protein formation from the extracellular matrix, boosting the size and anchoring of the hair follicle.

 Triticum

-Cultivated for thousands of years, virgin wheat germ oil is used for its richness in Omega-6, vitamins and carotenoids.
-It helps to preserve skin aging and protect the natural elasticity of the skin.
+Cultivated for millennia, virgin wheat germ oil is used for its richness in Omega-6, vitamins and carotenoids.
+It helps protect against skin aging and preserves the skin's natural elasticity.